 - Real Log Crackling Sounds – What is more satisfying to the fireplace experience the sound of a crackling log to go with the flames?
 MagikFlame has different sounds to choose from with the click of a button, including some fun nature sounds.

 - Powerfully Efficient Infrared Quartz Heater – A 5,200 BTU heater is the only source you will need to easily keep over 1,000 square feet of your home incredibly cozy and warm.
 One single 5,200 BTU MagikFlame fireplace can warm an entire apartment or small home.
 If you have a bigger home, you can get additional fireplaces for even better supplemental zone heating.

 - Intuitive Smartphone Application Controls – The smartphone app that each MagikFlame unit can be controlled by has every single feature at your fingertips.
 You don’t need to get up from your seat if you want to turn it on, off, set the temperature, change the flame style, toggle the audio, or anything else.
 If you have a zone heating system with multiple fireplaces, you can control each fireplace from the same app.
 Are you leaving a room to go into another room for an hour?
 Before you get up, turn the fireplace in one room off and the next room on.
 Wait a minute before entering and you won’t ever be walking into a cold room.

 - Plug or Hard Wiring Options – Some people don’t have an outlet nearby or they want to hide the wiring in the wall directly behind the fireplace.
 This is no problem at all.
 MagikFlame allows you to plug it into an outlet, or hard wire it directly into electrical lines you run to it behind the drywall.

 - Room Placement Freedom – No venting means no restrictions to what room you want it in.
-If you have a big house, put one in the living room, dining room, bedrooms, or any other room.
+If you have a big house, put one in the living room, dining room (electric fireplaces in dining room are elegant and cozy), bedrooms, or any other room.